SimonE1003/7-days/README.md

 ###

-<p align="left">This is a text-based game called "Seven Days", where the player tries to survive for 7 days in a post-apocalyptic world.
-Try to collect the necessary items and make the right choices in random events! <br><br>The player has status indicators including health, hunger, thirst, and sanity, as well as an item list that includes food, water, bullets, and more.
-These will be crucial during gameplay, and also a big event after seven days of survival.
-Through all of this, you will win!<br><br>The game offers different difficulty choice, which would influence probability in random events, and the changes of player status.
-Players can also save the game for next time of playing!</p>
+<p align="left">This is a text-based game called "7 Days", where the player tries to survive for 7 days in a post-apocalyptic world.
+Try to collect the necessary items and make the right choices in random events! <br><br>The player has status indicators, including health, hunger, thirst, and sanity, as well as an item list that includes food, water, bullets, and more.
+These will be crucial during gameplay and also a big event after seven days of survival.
+Through all of this, you will win!<br><br>The game offers different difficulty choices, which would influence probability in random events and the changes in player status.
+Players can also save the game for the next time they play!</p>

 ###